PatrickLTI/Java_Project2.0/README.md

-# Web_Design_Project2.0
+# Web_Design_Project
-Adding dynamic features to our website via Javascript/jQuery
+Building a complete website for final project